sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

 = VERSION_PLACEHOLDER =
-Fixed bug that put all dynamic select options into a single option.
+Just some bug fixes!

 == Changelog ==

+= 4.0.3 =

+* Feature: Added `exclusive` option to checkbox tag generator
+* Fix: addressed bug that put all dynamic checkbox/radio options into one
+* Fix: addressed bug in frontend validator for multiple selected values

 = 4.0.2 =